turingschool/outcomes/2015_outcomes_report.markdown

 ## Conclusions

-Overall, for an 18 month experiment of an institution, we are satisfied with the results.
-Some takeaways and intentions for the future:
+Overall, for an institution that's less than two years old, we are satisfied with the results.
+Some of our key takeaways and intentions for the future are:

 ### Diversity